jtimdwyer/arxiv_recommender/Final_Report.md

 # Final report
 > This summary contains the summaries in the `README.md` files for the three notebook directories in this project, as well as a final report at the end.
 The first three subsections are the same summaries as the ones in those directories.
+Some of the text of the Summary section is repeated from the [01_Similarity_of_Articles](notebooks/03_Recommender_Systems/01_Similarity_of_Articles.ipynb) notebook.

 ## Data From Arxiv